City of Amarillo’s Texas Property Assessed Clean Energy (TX-PACE) Program

 - Owners gain access to private, affordable, long-term (typically 10-20 years) financing that is not available through traditional funding avenues.

 The PACE Act authorizes municipalities and counties in Texas to work with private sector lenders and property owners to finance qualified improvements using contractual assessments (similar to a sidewalk or sewer assessment) voluntarily imposed on the property by the owner.
 In exchange for funds provided by a private lender to pay for the improvements, the property owner voluntarily requests that the local government place an assessment secured with a senior lien on the property until the assessment is paid in full.

 What is TX-PACE financing?

 The City of Amarillo has selected Texas PACE Authority as the third-party administrator of this program.

 Visit the Texas PACE Authority website to view frequently asked questions, case studies, educational materials, a financing comparison calculator and upcoming trainings and TX-PACE events.

-Owners choose a private sector capital provider and voluntarily request the City of Amarillo place a senior lien on the property for the total cost of the project.
-The owner commits to the City that he/she will pay the PACE assessment installments.
-PACE is not a personal or business loan.
-It is a voluntary land-secured assessment that is paid off over time, comparable to a Public Improvement District (PID).
+TX-PACE is a simple and effective program that allows property owners to see an immediate increase to net operating income and find investing in efficiency a business-savvy proposition.
+Owners choose a private sector capital provider and voluntarily request that the local government place a senior lien on the property for the total cost of the project.
+The owner commits to the local government that he/she will pay the TX-PACE assessment installments.
+TX-PACE is not a personal or business loan.
+It is a voluntary land secured assessment that is paid off over time.
 The energy and/or water savings are structured to exceed the cost of the assessment, resulting in projects that are cash flow positive.
 As the assessment is tied to the property, the repayment obligation transfers to the next owner if the property is sold.